okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/brands/index.md

 #### Use examples

-The following example updates a customization for the `welcome` email template.
+The following example updates a customization for the `UserActivation` email template.

 ##### Request